 Lord Brassica: Reading?
 What a ruddy waste of time.

 His Excellency: He did iron the paper before he read it though.

-Root: I've never fancied it, but right now I'm thinking a peacock sandwich would go down a treat.
+Root: I'm thinking a peacock sandwich would go down a treat.

 Mungo: I don't approve.
 Birds are not for eating.